Skip to content

 #Handling Scanned PDFs, Tables, and Multi-Column Layouts

 Not every use case needs Python.
-For a handful of files, desktop tools are faster and require zero setup.
+For a handful of files, official desktop tools are faster and require zero setup.

 #Python PDF Formatting: What Gets Preserved and What Gets Lost

-Here’s what each library keeps and what it drops:
+Here is what each library keeps and what it drops:

 Featurepdfminer.sixPyMuPDFpdf2htmlEX